IbrahimMohammed47/Devbox/README.md

   Treat your swiss-knives.

 ## Description
   Anyone works with tech will usually have multiple tools under their belt.
 This website allows users to **manage** their favourite tools, categorize and organize them in custom toolboxes.
 It also encourages users to share their toolboxes, allowing other users to **merge** them into theirs, or **clone** them into their accounts.
-The website has a **rating system** because good tools deserve to be posted on a **winner board** !
+The website has a **rating system** because good tools deserve to be posted on a **winner board**, the tools can be listed in the system manually by **admin** or automatically from producthunt **integration** !

 ## Technologies and Reasoning